 Travel and Conference Expenses

-The district will follow its standard travel reimbursement and professional development policies and procedures when spending Award funds, except when a federal requirement is more stringent, in which case the district will adhere to the more stringent requirement.
+The technology center will follow its standard travel reimbursement and professional development policies and procedures when spending Award funds, except when a federal requirement is more stringent, in which case the district will adhere to the more stringent requirement.
 Any travel, conference / professional development participation and expenses will be reasonable, necessary, and related to the federal program tied to the Award.